-The AO Research Institute Davos (ARI) was founded by the Association for the Study of Internal Fixation–Arbeitsgemeinschaft für Osteosynthesefragen (AO) on June 18, 1959.
-At that time it was known as the Laboratory for Experimental Surgery Davos.
-It was established as a foundation with appropriate statues and bylaws.
+The AO Research Institute Davos (ARI) was founded as a foundation in its own right by the Association for the Study of Internal Fixation–Arbeitsgemeinschaft für Osteosynthesefragen (now AO Foundation) on June 18, 1959, then known as the Laboratory for Experimental Surgery Davos (Scroll to history to find out more).

 Swiss Institute of Allergy and Asthma Research (SIAF)

 The Swiss Institute of Allergy and Asthma Research (SIAF) arose as a department of the foundation Swiss Research Institutes for High Altitude Climate and Medicine

 Davos (SFI) in 1988.
 SIAF is an affiliated institute of the University of Zurich since 1996 and member of the Life Science Zurich Graduate School since 2007, a joint post graduate education

 program of the Swiss Federal Institute of Technology and the University of Zurich.
 SIAF members play leading roles in national and international organizations and in editorial boards and

 editorships of top Journals in the field of allergy, asthma and clinical immunology.
 At the same time, SIAF fulfills teaching obligations in the University of Zurich and the University of

 Salzburg.
 SIAF organizes the international World Immune Regulation Meeting (WIRM) every year in Davos, which is one of the most important meetings in its area in the world.

 The research activities at SIAF are focused on basic research in the field of allergies and asthma to develop approaches for new preventive and curative treatments for patients.
 Human research has been pursued at the highest level with a main emphasis given on patient-relevant research.
 SIAF has a large impact in the field of allergies and asthma with more than than 40’000 citations to its over 800 publications.

 WSL Institute for Snow and Avalanche Research SLF